bradleyturner/bradleyturner.github.io/_posts/2018-11-15-accessible-colors.markdown

 ![Screenshots of the past versions of our color system](/assets/images/color-system/history.png){:class="pop-out-width"}

-We decided to update and expand our color system in the summer of 2018.
-I was excited about taking that opportunity to embed some accessibility principles in the system so our product teams would have an easier time shipping accessible products.

-There were quite a few designers who were writing articles and sharing their approaches to color systems and accessibility at the time, but they all seemed to involve quite a bit of guess and check.
-I wondered if we could make it simpler.
+In the summer of 2018 our design team recognized that our color system didn't have all of the hues and shades we wanted to work with in our UI so we decided to update and expand our color system.

+Since we were planning on making changes to our color system, I advocated for making sure our next iteration would make it easier to create and implement designs that passed accessibility standards.

 ## Starting with an audit – what are we using color for today?

-To start this project I audited our current products to understand how color had been used so far.
-I wanted to make sure the design team was aligned on what our use of color was for so that we could evaluate an updated system through that shared understanding.
+To start this project I audited our current products and documented how we used color at the time.
+I shared this documentation with the design team so we could evaluate an updated system through a common understanding.

-After some synthesis and discussion, we agreed we were using color to accomplish these 3 things:
+After some discussion, we agreed we were using color to accomplish these 3 things:

-* **Direct attention** – Color was being used to reinforce hierarchy and direct users’ attention toward specific UI elements and away from others.
+* **Direct attention** – Color reinforced hierarchy and direct users’ attention toward specific UI elements and away from others.
-* **Reinforce meaning** – Colors like red, yellow, and green were being used to layer on meaning in addition to other affordances like shape, copy, and iconography
+* **Reinforce meaning** – Colors like red, yellow, and green layered on meaning in addition to other affordances like shape, copy, and iconography
-* **Communicate brand** – The colors we were using were meant to inject a bit of joy and fun into the job search process, differentiating us from our competitors
+* **Communicate brand** – Color injected a bit of joy and fun into the job search process, differentiating us from our competitors

 ## Auditing our design and engineering processes – what does a good color system accomplish?

-We knew how we’d been using color in product.
+We knew how we’d used color in product.
 The next question we had to tackle was how should we design the system in a way that was useful for our designers and engineers?

-I interviewed designers and engineers across the company, synthesized the interviews, and identified 3 core themes:
+I interviewed designers and engineers across the company and identified 3 core themes:

 ### Make it easy to understand acceptable contrast
 One of the most common questions that would come up during design reviews in our product development process was “Is that color accessible?”.

 ![Illustration showing the inconsistency in our color contrast](/assets/images/color-system/inconsistent-contrast.png)

-The underlying question there was actually “Does that combo of background color and foreground text/icon color meet WCAG AA contrast requirements?”.
+The underlying question there was actually “Does that combo of background color and foreground text/icon color meet [WCAG AA contrast requirements](https://webaim.org/articles/contrast/#ratio)?”.
 Getting the answer to that question likely required a designer to open up a contrast checking tool and check it manually.

 ### Solve for real use-cases
 One common theme I heard from interviews with engineers was that the color variables we had previously defined didn’t seem to line up with real use-cases.

 ![Screenshots of various parts of the product that use color](/assets/images/color-system/product-audit.png)

-The previous color stacks we had looked nice as a system, but weren’t consistently used across component variants and states, resulting in many edge cases where we’d end up having to introduce new colors that weren’t part of the system, resulting in fragmented code and designs.
+Our previous color stacks looked nice as a system, but weren’t consistently used across component variants and states, resulting in many edge cases that forced us to introduce new colors that weren’t part of the system.
+This led to more fragmented code and designs.

 ### Allow for evolution
-At this point in Handshake’s design history we didn’t have super intentional brand guidelines or visual design direction.
-We knew our brand would be evolving and we would need to adjust the colors we used in the future.
+At this point in Handshake’s design history we didn’t have intentional brand guidelines or visual design direction.
+Our brand would be evolving in the future and we would need to adjust the colors we used.
 In an ideal world we could make those adjustments without impacting color contrast in the UI.

 ## Building our “perfect” color system
 With these themes in mind I sketched out some frameworks of what our ideal system might look like.

-We knew we still wanted to support multiple hues and varying levels of darkness for each hue.

-I imagined a world where the level of darkness was related to a specific level of contrast, so the only contrast rules you had to be aware of were based on the levels of the foreground and background, regardless of the hue.
+I imagined a world where the you could tell if two colors had high enough contrast simply by looking at the levels of the two colors.

-I also wanted the levels to cover all of the levels of darkness we actually needed throughout the UI, eliminating the need for introducing new levels at a later date.

-Since we knew future brand updates would likely result in changing the hues we were using, I challenged myself to turn this into a tool that would allow us to do that without needed to do any guess and check work in the future.
+Since future brand updates would likely result in new hues, I challenged myself to turn this into a tool that would allow us to adapt to that without much manual effort.

 ### I spent my nights and weekends experimenting and building this tool
-I was so excited about trying to make this tool work I spent the next weekend heads down at a coffee shop, reading about the math used to calculate color contrast, how to convert from one color space to another, and slowly getting closer and closer to having a system that would allow me to put in a contrast level and hues, resulting in colors that all had the same contrast properties.
+I was so excited about trying to make this tool work I spent the next weekend heads down at a coffee shop.
+I read about the math used to calculate color contrast and how to convert from one color space to another.
+Eventually I put together a tool that took in contrast levels and hues and output colors that all had the same contrast properties.

 ![Illustrations of the different colors models and conversions I learned about](/assets/images/color-system/the-work.png){:class="full-width add-margin"}